Arthur Schneier: Awards and recognitions

 He is a member of Council on Foreign Relations; Asia Society; United Nations Development Corporation; United States Holocaust Memorial Museum, Committee on Conscience; Conference of Presidents of Major Jewish Organizations; Joint Distribution Committee; Past President and Honorary Chairman, Religious Zionists of America, Honorary Chairman, and serves as Vice President of the World Jewish Congress American Section.

 Personal life

 Born in Vienna in 1930, Rabbi Schneier lived under Nazi occupation in Budapest during World War II and arrived in the United States in 1947.
-He is married to Elisabeth Nordmann Schneier and is the father of Rabbi Marc Schneier and Karen Schneier Dresbach.
-He has 5 grandchildren and 1 great-grandchild.
+He is married to Elisabeth Nordmann Schneier and is the father of Rabbi Marc Schneier.
+Rabbi Schneier is a descendant of Rabbi Schneur Zalman of Liadi, the founder of the Chabad movement.